DFE-Digital/get-information-about-pupils/docs/integration-tests/cosmosdb-docker-emulator.md

 - [GitHub repository for cosmosdb-emulator](https://github.com/Azure/azure-cosmos-db-emulator-docker?tab=readme-ov-file#linux-based-emulator-preview) **note** source code not available
 - [Microsoft docs for cosmosdb-emulator](https://learn.microsoft.com/en-gb/azure/cosmos-db/emulator-linux)

-## Improvements

-Resiliency against emulator image changes on the mcr registry
-Different tags appear available from the mcr repository (`latest` and `vnext-preview`), the emulator is still in its preview.
-Can we mirror and cache images in GitHub container registry if a new push to MCR:latest breaks + the old MCR image on the :latest tag is removed?
-This'll break our builds.

-1. get latest digest of mcr, latest digest of our cached image in (ghcr)
-2. if newer, tag with date, push to our scoped repository
-3. our compose points at our ghcr
-4. wrap into a daily actions workflow

-**TODO** does mcr keep older images on `:latest` e.g can we use older `sha256` digests

 ---

 ## Issue: CosmosDb Certificate is regenerated everytime